lcpo/screenjs/README.md

 # screenjs
 >Very small, Very fast, cross-platform library, to create a screenshot screenjs supports Mac, Windows, and Linux(X11).

+### What is created for?
+For one project, I needed to make screenshots very quickly, and save them in an array of numbers (intmap), also it was necessary to sometimes save screenshots to the PNG file ...

 ## Contents
 - [Installation](#installation)
 - [API](#API)